Cong seeks judicial probe into alleged CoWIN data breach | Politics

 ''If not, the entity must have watertight mechanisms to protect data in its custody.
 No step taken by the government, be it in managing health data through COWIN or Aarogya Setu, or in implementing any data protection framework, inspires confidence,'' he said.

+''A Telegram Bot was throwing up Cowin app details upon entry of phone numbers.
+The data being accessed by bot from a threat actor database, which seems to have been populated with previously stolen data stolen in the past,'' he tweeted.

+The minister later also clarified that he had referred to ''previously breached or stolen data from databases other than CoWIn''.

-He also hit out at Union Minister of State for Electronics and Technology Rajeev Chandrasekhar, saying, ''I am appalled at your casual response to the breach of privacy of 1.4 billion Indians.''
-The Congress leader claimed if a Telegram bot can throw up COWIN details simply by inputting mobile numbers, it will not take too long for automated software to harvest all COWIN data within a matter of hours.
+Reacting to the minister's statement, Ramesh asked, ''If CoWIN database hasn't been "directly breached", is the Minister then accepting that it is an indirect breach?
+What other databases are linked to the CoWIN database that has led to this vulnerability?''
+Venugopal claimed if a Telegram bot can throw up COWIN details simply by inputting mobile numbers, it will not take too long for automated software to harvest all COWIN data within a matter of hours.

 ''This breach clearly shows that COWIN data was not encrypted.
 If it were, only those with the necessary authorisation will be able to access such data, and random Telegram bots will not be able to decrypt such personal data.